MarkovLyubomir/hubspot/README.txt

 enable the debugging system in this module's configuration page.
 Any HubSpot errors will then be emailed to you directly so you can diagnose the issue.

+If you need to uninstall the module, disable it and uninstall it completely through the Uninstall tab.
+When the module is disabled, the Webform module won't know how to handle the HubSpot POST URL field and may throw some errors;
+when you uninstall this module completely, it will automatically remove the POST URL field to prevent any issues.
+Alternately, you can manually remove the POST URL field from each affected Webform.

 Further Information
 -------------------